U.S. Supreme Court allows Biden's shift on immigration enforcement

 Biden's policy prioritized apprehending and deporting non-U.S. citizens who pose a threat to national security, public safety or border security, giving agents more discretion to consider individual circumstances.

+The ruling stood in contrast to the Supreme Court's action last July denying Biden's request to block the lower court's judgment and reinstate the new guidelines while the litigation proceeded.
+Four justices dissented from that decision, including the three liberal justices and conservative Justice Amy Coney Barrett.
+All four were in the majority in Friday's decision.

+In another immigration-related ruling on Friday, the Supreme Court overturned a lower court's decision invalidating a federal law that makes it a crime for a person to encourage illegal immigration as a violation of constitutional free speech protections.
+Biden's administration had defended the law.

-Republicans have criticized Biden as weak on immigration policy, saying his policies including fewer detentions and deportations have encouraged more illegal border crossings.
-The issue of immigration could figure prominently in the 2024 U.S. presidential election, with Biden expected to seek a second term in office and Trump running for his party's nomination.
+Republicans have criticized Biden as weak on immigration policy, saying his actions - including fewer detentions and deportations - have encouraged more illegal border crossings.
+The issue of immigration could figure prominently in the 2024 U.S. presidential election, with Biden seeking a second term in office and Trump running for his party's nomination.

 U.S. District Judge Drew Tipton ruled in favor of Texas and Louisiana in June 2022, suspending the policy nationwide.
 Tipton was appointed by Trump.
 The Supreme Court the following month voted 5-4 not to block Tipton's ruling halting the guidelines.